Akash-Hajare/Book-My-Show-Backend_Application/README.md

    * Users can cancel the ticket before the showdate.
    * Get details of a ticket using ticketId

+# Teck-Stack Used :
+ - Spring-Boot
+ - MySQL (Database)
+ - JPA and Hibernate for ORM mapping
+ - Postman for APIs testing
+ - Maven as a build tool

 ## API's
 ![login](https://github.com/Akash-Hajare/Book-My-Show-Backend_Application/blob/master/Screenshots/Apis-1.png)
 ![login](https://github.com/Akash-Hajare/Book-My-Show-Backend_Application/blob/master/Screenshots/Apis-2.png)

-## Assumptions
-### For the simplicity of system, I have made following assumptions while implementing the solution -
-- Single User Model - One user will use at once.
-No locking implemented for seat selection.
-- Single Screen Theaters - No multiple screen handling for a theater has been done.
-However an option is given for future scope.
-- No Payment flow used.

 ## Setup the Application
 - Create a database bookmyshow using the sql file bookmyshow.sql provided in src/main/resources.